Stablecoin Market Concentration Index (HHI)

 Current Issuer Market Share, Top 12

-Market cap share by issuer from the latest snapshot.
+Market cap share by issuer as of the latest data.
 Each bar represents one issuing entity's combined stablecoin footprint.
 The two-issuer oligopoly (Tether + Circle) is immediately visible.

 Theil T Index, Inequality Decomposition

-Formula: HHI = Σ (si)² × 10,000, where si = market cap of coin i ÷ total stablecoin market cap, computed across all stablecoins in each daily snapshot.
+Formula: HHI = Σ (si)² × 10,000, where si = market cap of coin i ÷ total stablecoin market cap, computed across all stablecoins each day.

 Thresholds: Based on DOJ/FTC Horizontal Merger Guidelines, below 1,500: competitive; 1,500–2,500: moderately concentrated; above 2,500: highly concentrated.